 Triple Commonwealth Games gold medallists Laetisha Scanlan and Daniel Repacholi along with Gold Coast Games winner Dane Sampson head a 15-strong shooting team, of which 11 have previous Commonwealth Games experience.

-43-year-old Dina Aspandiyarova makes her debut for Australia at the Olympics after competing in three Games for her native Kazakhstan.
+43-year-old Dina Aspandiyarova makes her second appearance for Australia at the Olympics after competing in three Games for her native Kazakhstan.

 The Queenslander won gold in the 10m air pistol pairs in her Commonwealth Games debut for Australia in Melbourne in 2006 an also won silver in Delhi four years later however she missed the team for Glasgow and the Gold Coast.